 Las Vegas, known globally for its many nicknames like “Sin City” or “the Gambling Capital of the World,” is one of those famous entertainment places you should absolutely visit on the West Coast.
 With casino jingles on every street corner, countless entertainment options, and iconic landmarks, millions of visitors flock to this desert oasis every year.

 - By Air – The easiest way to get to Las Vegas is to fly into the well-connected McCarran International Airport, conveniently located just a few miles south of the famous Las Vegas Strip.

-- By Road – Las Vegas is connected by a number of freeways.
-You can take I-15 from Los Angeles or Salt Lake City to reach Las Vegas.
+- By Road – Las Vegas is connected by several freeways.
+You can take the I-15 from Los Angeles or Salt Lake City to reach Las Vegas.

 - By Public Transport – Bus services and trains are also available from nearby cities.
-You can consider taking Greyhound, Megabus or FlixBus for buses.
-For trains, the closest train station is around 100 miles (160 kilometres) away from Las Vegas which is Kingman in Arizona.
+You can consider taking Greyhound, Megabus, or FlixBus for buses.
+For trains, the closest train station is around 100 miles (160 kilometers) from Las Vegas, Kingman in Arizona.

 When it comes to choosing where to stay, roll with the big leagues at places like The Venetian Resort Las Vegas or MGM Grand Hotel and Casino, known for their lavish suites and entertainment amenities.
 If you’re on a budget, you can find more affordable options in off-strip hotels.